METR/worktest-sw-eng-deps/README.md

 Your task is to make `docker build` complete successfully.
+You can get started by cloning this repository and running:

 ```
 $ docker build -t solution .
 ```

-Please clone this repository and upload your changes as a patch (not a pull request) so that others cannot see your solution.

 When you're done:
-1. Upload your .patch file to the work test submission form emailed to you, and
+1. Upload your solution as a Git `.patch` file to the work test submission form emailed to you (do NOT open a pull request)
-2. Attach or link to a document explaining the steps you took to complete this work test.
+2. Attach or link to a document explaining your thought process and debugging steps